The words ‘insider trading’ might conjure images of certain celebs behind bars … but do you really know what insider trading is?

-Put simply, this means that if someone somehow obtains information about a company or its stock that isn’t available to the public and uses that information to give themselves an edge in trading, it’s considered an unfair advantage, and one deemed punishable by law.
+In short, this means that if someone obtains information about a company or its stock that isn’t publicly available to get an edge in trading, it’s considered an unfair advantage.
+And it can be punishable by law.

 Why Is Insider Trading Illegal?

 As you know, I’m a big proponent of doing your own research.
-Doing your own research isn’t always fun, and it requires a ton of effort … but it can potentially pay off.
+Doing your own research isn’t always fun.
+It requires a ton of effort … but it can potentially pay off for you.

-… and then someone else who gets an insider tip that you don’t have access to doesn’t have to do any research, executes a trade, and earns $100K more than you.
+… and then someone else gets an insider tip that you don’t have access to.
+This person doesn’t have to do any research but still executes a trade and earns $100K more than you.